SergeDmi/SergeDmi.github.io/pages/blog/engage.md

 As climate change is ramping up (carbon dioxyde emission rates are still increasing), the world is currently on a trajectory of rapid temperature increase.
 This temperature increase is predicted to lead to mass extinctions, food shortage, migrations, and possibly large-scale conflicts.

 There is frequent questioning wether scientists should take an active role in the climate discussion, or restrain in the name of scientific neutrality.
-Here, I will give arguments on why we should get involved, because there is no such thing as scientific neutrality, because the danger is imminent, and because we are responsible human beings.
+Here, I will give arguments on why we should get involved, because there is no such thing as scientific neutrality, because the danger is imminent, and mostly because we are responsible human beings.

 ## The facts